morganmayday/tayen-core/traits/naoneh.md

 You may only take this trait at character creation.
 When you do, you gain a rank in Endure and +2 Health.

-II: You delve deeper into Naoneh history and gain a rank in Recall Occult Lore--if that skill is at its cap, assign it elsewhere.
+II: You delve deeper into naoneh history and gain a rank in Recall Occult Lore--if that skill is at its cap, assign it elsewhere.

-III:
+III: ?

 IV: You have learned the ritual to create a new naoneh.
-Doing so takes a year and a day and many exotic reagents.
+Doing so takes a year and a day and many exotic reagents, and is generally its own adventure.